shayhowe/modular-html-css-workshop/README.md

 **Step 1:**

-* Place a feed within primary & secondary columns
+* Place a feed in to primary and secondary columns
-* Float images to the left & content to right
+* Float images to the left and content to right
 * Visually offset the primary feed
 * Visually offset one unique item inside the secondary column